2018-2019 Academic Year

 Markkula Center for Applied Ethics

 Santa Clara University’s emphasis on a community of scholars and integrated education attracts faculty members who are as committed to students’ intellectual and moral development as they are to pursuing their own scholarship.
-The University’s 500-plus full-time faculty members include Fulbright professors, nationally recognized authors and poets, groundbreaking scientists, and distinguished economic theorists.
+The University’s 530 full-time faculty members include Fulbright professors, nationally recognized authors, groundbreaking scientists, and distinguished economic theorists.

-Santa Clara University has a student population of more than 8,400, with about 5,450 undergraduate students and nearly 3,000 graduate students.
-The undergraduate population has a male-to-female ratio of 47 percent to 53 percent, and about 51 percent of undergraduate students identify themselves as persons of color.
-Close to 60 percent of undergraduates are from California, with the others coming from throughout the United States and 21 foreign countries.
-Approximately 80 percent of undergraduate students receive some kind of financial aid—scholarships, grants, or loans.
+Santa Clara University has a student population of 9,015, with 5,438 undergraduate students and 3,296 graduate students.
+The undergraduate population has a male-to-female ratio of 50-to-50, and about 57 percent of undergraduate students identify themselves as persons of color.
+About 62 percent of undergraduates are from California, with the others coming from throughout the United States and 44 countries.
+Seventy-seven percent of undergraduate students receive some kind of financial aid–scholarships, grants, or loans.
+More than half (53 percent) of the undergraduate population live in University housing, with 90 percent of first-year students and 70 percent of sophomores living on campus.
+Students experience an average class size of 23, with 42 percent of classes having fewer than 20 students and only 1.6 percent of classes having 50 or more students.
+The student-to-faculty ratio is 12-to-1.

-The University’s commitment to learning is demonstrated by the fact that 95 percent of first-year students advance to the sophomore year, and the percentage of Santa Clara students who graduate is among the highest in the country.
-The four-year graduation rate for entering freshmen is about 84 percent, and the six-year graduation rate is 89 percent.
-Santa Clara has one of the nation’s highest freshman retention rates, at 96 percent.
+The University’s commitment to learning is expressed in the fact that 96.2 percent of first-year students advance to the sophomore year, and the percentage of Santa Clara students who graduate is among the highest in the country.
+The four-year graduation rate for entering first-year students is 78 percent, with a five-year graduation rate of 84 percent and a six-year graduation rate of 85.2 percent.

-Santa Clara University has approximately 97,000 alumni living in all 50 states and more than 113 foreign countries.
-About 48 percent of alumni live in the San Francisco Bay Area, where many of them are leaders in business, law, engineering, academia, and public service.
+Santa Clara University has over 94,000 alumni living in all 50 states and almost 100 countries.
+More than half of the alumni live in the San Francisco Bay Area, where many are leaders in business, law, engineering, academia, and public service.